1913 Liberty Head nickel: Olsen specimen

 While the Eliasberg specimen is the best preserved of the five coins, the Olsen specimen is almost certainly the most famous.
 It has been graded Proof-64 by both PCGS and NGC, and was featured on an episode of Hawaii Five-O ("The $100,000 Nickel", aired on December 11, 1973).
 It was also briefly owned by King Farouk of Egypt.

 When Newman and Johnson broke up the set of five coins, the Olsen specimen was sold first to James Kelly and then to Fred Olsen.
 The latter sold the coin to Farouk, but his name has remained attached to it in numismatic circles ever since.
-In 1972, it was sold to World Wide Coin Investments for US$100,000, thus inspiring its title appearance in Hawaii Five-O the following year.
+In 1972, it was sold to World Wide Coin Investments for US$100,000 (equal to $ today), thus inspiring its title appearance in Hawaii Five-O the following year.
 Its price doubled to US$200,000 when it was resold to Superior Galleries in 1978.
 It has been resold on several occasions since then, fetching US$3,000,000 in a private treaty sale from California collector Dwight Manley to Bruce Morelan and Legend Numismatics in June 2004.
 Legend sold the coin to Blanchard and Co. in 2005, who sold it to a private collector, and more recently for US$3,737,500 by Heritage Auctions in January 2010.
 The latest owner's name has not been disclosed.